Manuel Llano (footballer): Career

 Llano began his career at the age of four with Provincial, remaining until the age of twelve when he departed to Club Sarmiento Fundación Leo Messi.
 In 2014, Llano returned to Provincial.
 In 2016, Llano headed to Newell's Old Boys; who his father worked for.
 His first appearance for their academy came during a victory away to Club Pablo VI, which preceded his promotion into the reserves in November 2017.
 His first-team breakthrough occurred in 2020 under Frank Darío Kudelka, who initially selected him as an unused substitute for a Primera División draw away to Racing Club on 28 February.
 He penned pro terms in April.

 Llano made his senior debut on 28 December in the Copa de la Liga Profesional against Central Córdoba, as he replaced Ángelo Gabrielli at the interval of an eventual 3–1 victory.

 On 14 September 2022, he moved on a one-year loan spell to Polish Ekstraklasa club Miedź Legnica, with an option to buy.
 Ineligible to play for the first team until the window registration period, he officially joined their fourth division reserve side.

+On 12 January 2024, Llano signed a one-a-half-year contract with Avellino in Italian third-tier Serie C.

+On 22 January 2025, he moved to fellow Serie C Group C side Casertana.